U.S. plans to free half of $7 bln in frozen Afghan funds for aid | Law-Order

 U.S. plans to free half of $7 bln in frozen Afghan funds for aid

-The Biden administration is seeking to free up half of the $7 billion in frozen Afghan central bank assets on U.S. soil to help the Afghan people while holding the rest to possibly satisfy terrorism-related lawsuits against the Taliban, the White House said on Friday.
+President Joe Biden signed an executive order to deal with the threat of an economic collapse in Afghanistan, setting wheels in motion for a complex resolution of competing interests in the Afghan assets.
+The U.S. Justice Department is due on Friday to present a plan to a federal judge on what to do with the frozen funds amid urgent calls from U.S. lawmakers and the United Nations for the money to be used to address the economic crisis that has worsened since the Taliban's takeover in August.

-The Biden administration is seeking to free up half of the $7 billion in frozen Afghan central bank assets on U.S. soil to help the Afghan people while holding the rest to possibly satisfy terrorism-related lawsuits against the Taliban, the White House said on Friday.
-President Joe Biden signed an executive order declaring a national emergency to deal with the threat of an economic collapse in Afghanistan, setting the wheels in motion for a complex resolution of competing interests in the Afghan assets.
+The United States is seeking to free up half of the $7 billion in frozen Afghan central bank assets on U.S. soil to help the Afghan people while holding the rest to possibly satisfy terrorism-related lawsuits against the Taliban, the White House said on Friday.
+President Joe Biden signed an executive order to deal with the threat of an economic collapse in Afghanistan, setting wheels in motion for a complex resolution of competing interests in the Afghan assets.

-They said Washington would set up a third-party trust in coming months to administer the funds but details were still being worked out on how that entity would be structured and how the funds could be used.
+They said Washington would set up a third-party trust to administer the funds for which details were still being worked out.
 The multi-step plan calls for the other half of the funds to remain in the United States, subject to ongoing litigation by U.S. victims of terrorism, including relatives of those who died in the Sept.
 11, 2001, hijacking attacks, the officials said.

-Washington froze the Afghan funds after the Taliban's military takeover in August, but has faced pressure to find a way to release the money without recognizing the new Afghan administration, which says it is theirs.
-Suhail Shaheen, the Taliban’s designated representative to the United Nations, called for the entire amount to be unfrozen and kept under control of the Afghan central bank.
+Washington froze the Afghan funds after the Taliban's military takeover, but has faced pressure to find a way to release the money without recognizing the new administration, which says it is theirs.
+Suhail Shaheen, the Taliban’s designated representative to the U.N., called for the entire amount to be unfrozen and kept under control of the Afghan central bank.

-"The reserve is the property of Da Afghanistan Bank and by extension, the property of the people of Afghanistan.
-We want the unfreezing of the entire amount as a reserve of Da Afghanistan Bank," Shaheen told Reuters.
-The spokesman of the Taliban’s Doha office blasted the U.S. move in a tweet: "Stealing and takeover of frozen money which belongs to the Afghan people by U.S. shows the lowest level of human and moral decline of a country and a nation."
+"The reserve is the property of Da Afghanistan Bank and by extension, the property of the people of Afghanistan," Shaheen told Reuters.
+The spokesman of the Taliban’s Doha office blasted the U.S. move in a tweet: "Stealing and takeover of frozen money which belongs to the Afghan people by U.S. shows the lowest level of human and moral decline of a country."

-Control over the funds is complicated by lawsuits filed by some Sept.
-11 victims and their families seeking to cover unsatisfied court judgments related to the attacks that killed nearly 3,000 people.
+The plans also prompted an angry response from some families of Sept.
+11 victims, who are seeking to cover unsatisfied court judgments related to the attacks that killed nearly 3,000 people.
+Brett Eagleson, the son of one victim, said the U.S. government should ensure the equal treatment of all family members of those killed by ordering the $3.5 billion to be distributed via an existing fund, instead of leaving it up to the court to potentially favor a small subset of families.

+"Any mechanism that treats some victims’ families as less deserving or that prioritizes some victims over others is an insult to the memories of those victims of this mass murder," he said.
 WORKING WITH UN

 Biden's new executive order requires U.S. financial institutions to transfer all Afghan central bank assets held into a consolidated account at the Federal Reserve Bank of New York.
-Afghanistan has another $2 billion in reserves, held in countries including Britain, Germany, Switzerland and the United Arab Emirates.
+Afghanistan has another $2 billion in reserves held in other countries.
 Most of those funds are also frozen.
-U.S. officials said they had been in touch with allies about the frozen assets, but Washington was the first to offer a plan for how to use them to help the Afghan people.

 Reuters reported on Thursday that the UN aims to kickstart a system to swap millions of aid dollars for Afghan currency that would help solve that issue.
 U.N.
 Secretary-General Antonio Guterres has called for a mechanism https://www.reuters.com/world/asia-pacific/un-chief-appeals-release-money-save-afghan-lives-2022-01-13 to free up about $9.5 billion in frozen Afghan reserves, including in the United States.